 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Analytics, Construction, Lithuania, Real Estate
+Keyword tags: Construction, Education and Science, Good for Business, Latvia, Real Estate

 The winners of the architecture competition organized by web-based architecture marketplace Katus.eu for prefabricated wooden houses were revealed this week in Tallinn, Estonia.
 The winning design for the Stavanger development site in Norway came from Estonian architecture firm ARS Projekt (Rasmus Tamme, Reio Raudsepp, Rene Safin, Evelin Eelmaa, Joonas Saan, Kristjan Männigo, Kristina Oolu, Karolin Kõll) and the winning design for the Ülenurme site near Tartu, Estonia came from the Lithuanian firm Paleka Archstudija (Rolandas Palekas, Dalia Zakaite, Mantas Skirmantas).

 Data of the Central Statistical Bureau (CSB) show that compared to January, construction cost level in Latvia in February 2015 grew by 0.1%.
 Prices of building materials increased by 0.1%, while labour remuneration of workers, as well as maintenance and operational costs of machinery and equipment did not change significantly.

 Last week in Gdansk (Poland), the director of the company Rail Baltica Statyba Dainius Budrys received the Baltic Trendsetters Club Certificate granted for creativity, perseverance and exceptional and courageous projects on the transport market.
 The certificate acknowledged the company's contribution to setting up a joint venture of the three Baltic States – RB Rail, reported BC Lithuania's Ministry of Transport and Communications.